 The deadline for submissions is 17:00GMT on 30 June 2019.
 We will not accept late entries.

 Please email your short drama script and statement to: email@example.com

 If shortlisted, you will be invited to interview (face-to-face or Skype) with members of the Film, Media & Performance team at Regent’s.
 You will be asked to discuss your short drama script and points from your statement, as well as answer other interview questions.

 You should be familiar with Robert McKee’s work, perhaps from having read one of his books or even attended one of his seminars.
 We are looking for scholars who not only have the ambition to work as screenwriters, but who have already considered the application of classic story design to their own cinematic or theatrical ideas.

-The Robert McKee Scholarship is open to students joining the BA (Hons) Screenwriting & Producing.
+The Robert McKee Scholarship is open to students joining the BA (Hons) Film & Screen (Screenwriting & Producing).